7 Product Analytics Examples to Learn From (+Best Tools)

 Heap

-Heap is a product analytics platform that automatically captures every user interaction on your web or mobile application without requiring manual event tracking.
+Heap is a product analytics software that automatically captures every user interaction on your web or mobile application without requiring manual event tracking.
 It provides valuable insights into customer behavior, allowing product teams to efficiently understand and optimize the user experience.

 Some features of Heap include: